CITAD tasks FG, NCDC over outbreak of monkeypox

 This was just as the body called on the federal government “to develop and deploy relevant protocols across our land, sea and air borders with a view to containing transmission of the virus.”

-Speaking with pressmen on Friday at the Kano CITAD office, the CITAD Coordinator of Public Education on COVID-19 vaccine, Ibrahim Hamza, disclosed that already, over 21 people have been infected while one death has been recorded as a result of Monkeypox.
+Speaking with pressmen at its Kano office, the CITAD Coordinator of Public Education on COVID-19 vaccine, Ibrahim Hamza, disclosed that already, over 21 people have been infected while one death has been recorded as a result of Monkeypox.

-He recalled that recently monkeypox virus has been detected in some West and Central African countries igniting an emergency crisis in public health.
+He recalled that recently, the monkeypox virus has been detected in some West and Central African countries igniting an emergency crisis in public health.
 Health authorities have been up and doing in those countries trying to contain the spread of the virus.

-According to him, in Nigeria, the NCDC has confirmed recording cases of the monkeypox in eight states including the FCT.
+According to him, in Nigeria, the NCDC has confirmed recording cases of the monkeypox in eight states, namely; Lagos, Bayelsa, Delta, Cross River, Kano, Imo, Rivers and the FCT.

-The states are Adamawa with five cases, Lagos with four, Bayelsa with two, Delta with two, Cross River with two, FCT with two, Kano with two, Imo with two and Rivers with one.

 According to NCDC, of the 21 cases, death was reported in a 40-year-old patient who had underlying co-morbidity and was on immunosuppressive medications.